Wycott/Wycott/README.md

 # 👋 Well, hi! 👋

 Thanks for checking out my profile.
-I'm Wycott.
-I'm about 50 years old and I live and work in the UK.
+I'm Wycott and I live and work in the UK.

 `⬅ Insert cool graphic here`